Please apply using the ILO website on the link:

 The Forced Labour (Supplementary Measures) Recommendation, 2014 (No. 203), which supplements both the Protocol and Convention No. 29, provides non-binding practical guidance concerning measures to strengthen national law and policy on forced labour in the areas of prevention, protection of victims and ensuring their access to justice and remedies, enforcement and international cooperation.
 It builds on the provisions of the Protocol, should be read in conjunction with it, and provides useful tools in developing national capacity in preparation to ratify the Protocol.

-Our company is looking for an Office Staff to be responsible for handling our tasks in our office.
-You will be handling incoming phone...
+Our company is looking for Graduates and Bachelors to be responsible for our office work.
+You will be Handling incoming phone calls and other communications greeting clients and...View similar Jobs of Others